-A. so, as a result, therefore, for this reason, consequently, as a consequence, thus, with the result that, etc.
+A. so, as a result, therefore, for this reason, consequently, as a consequence, with the result that, etc.

 • He was late, so he took a taxi.